 The conference aims to showcase the latest developments of mathematical modelling in evolution and ecology by presenting a programme including keynote talks and thematic sessions.
 We aim to create an inclusive and diverse programme of contributed talks and posters.
 Research students and early-career scientists are especially encouraged to participate.

-After the first meeting in Brighton in 2007, subsequent meetings were organised in Bristol (2009), Groningen (2011), York (2013), Paris (2015), London (2017) and Lyon (2019).
-The postponed 2021 edition took place in Reading in the UK in 2022.
+After the first meeting in Brighton in 2007, subsequent meetings were organised in Bristol (2009), Groningen (2011), York (2013), Paris (2015), London (2017), Lyon (2019), Reading (2022) and Vienna (2024).

 Scientific committee